 Artists of the Possible

-My next book, Artists of the Possible: Governing Networks and American Policy Change Since 1945 is now shipping on Amazon and Barnes & Noble.
+My next book, Artists of the Possible: Governing Networks and American Policy Change Since 1945 is now shipping on Amazon and Barnes & Noble, including Kindle.
 The book can also be ordered directly from Oxford University Press.
 The book is part of the Studies in Postwar American Political Development series.
 More information on the Policymaking History Project and relevant data and articles are available here.

 "This book is a significant contribution to policy studies.
 It is rooted in vast, meticulous research, and its ‘governing networks’ motif works out nicely.
 It throws an original light on the American policy explosion of the 1960s and 1970s."